-Reviewing the nature of plaintiff's allegations, the court finds that absent objection by plaintiff, this action should be liberally construed as seeking pretrial relief in the nature of habeas corpus.
-Plaintiff's motion for leave to proceed in forma pauperis is provisionally granted, subject to the pleading being construed as seeking relief under the general grant of habeas corpus authority, 28 U.S.C. § 2241.1
+Having reviewed the nature of these allegations, the court finds that absent objection, this action will be liberally construed as seeking pretrial relief in the nature of habeas corpus.
+Plaintiff's motion for leave to proceed in forma pauperis is provisionally granted, subject to this action proceeding in habeas corpus seeking relief under 28 U.S.C. § 2241.1